Success story

 The challenge

-Although it was hypothesised that juveniles of several tuna species return each summer to the Bay of Biscay—following patterns similar to those of Atlantic bluefin tuna and albacore, attracted by the abundance of prey such as anchovy—there was no direct evidence to confirm this behaviour.
+Although there was a long-standing hypothesis that juveniles of several tuna species return every summer to the Bay of Biscay, attracted by the abundance of prey such as anchovy, there was no scientific evidence to confirm it.

-Such information is essential to improve tuna management and conservation, supporting the long-term sustainability of these fisheries.
+This information is essential to improve the management and conservation of tuna stocks, supporting the sustainability of fisheries.

 The solution

-These tagging campaigns have delivered significant successes, improving knowledge of marine species, including their migratory movements, stock structure and growth.
+Tagging campaigns have delivered major successes, significantly improving knowledge of marine species, including their migratory movements, stock structure and growth patterns.

 The results